What is The Junior Mathematics Competition?

 At this time the competition is restricted to students enrolled in New Zealand schools.
 (Students not permanently resident in New Zealand but enrolled in a New Zealand school at years 9 to 11 are eligible to enter.)
 We have no plans yet to let participants from overseas schools enter at this time.

-Younger pupils enter as 'honorary' Year 9 students each year.
+Younger pupils (those in school years lower than 9) enter as 'honorary' Year 9 students each year.

 Note the change from 2018.

-Students have one hour to answer six questions out of eight.
+Students have 50 minutes to answer six questions out of eight.
 Strong emphasis is placed on their ability to write down good mathematical explanations for their answers.

 Q1: 10 marks.
 Year 9 and below only.